rpuneet/The-Ride/README.md

 # Output
 1. A {train_number}.json file which will contain all the informations regarding the train.
 2. A {train_number}.csv file which will contain a spreadsheet of the stations the train stops at.

+(Make sure you have an active internet connection and the packages mentioned above.)